MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-monitor-high-availability.md

 You can set up Resource Health alerts to receive real-time notifications when any changes occur in the health status of your HA-enabled PostgreSQL instance.
 Configurations are available through the Azure portal or using an ARM template, helping you stay informed of HA status updates without actively monitoring the portal.

+### Steps to Configure Resource Health Alerts via Portal

+1. Navigate to the Azure portal and select your PostgreSQL Flexible Server.
+1. In the left-hand menu, select "Alerts" under the "Monitoring" section.
+1. Select "New alert rule" and configure the alert logic based on Resource Health signals.
+1. Set up the action group to specify how you want to be notified (email, SMS, etc.).
+1. Review and create the alert rule.

+### Steps to Create Resource Health Alerts using ARM Template

+1. Download the ARM template from the [Resource Health Alerts ARM Template Guide](/azure/service-health/resource-health-alert-arm-template-guide).
+1. Customize the template with your specific server details and alert preferences.
+1. Deploy the ARM template using Azure CLI or Azure PowerShell.
+1. Verify the deployment and ensure the alerts are active.

 For more details on setting up alerts, follow these guides:

 - [Configure Resource Health Alerts via Portal](/azure/azure-monitor/alerts/alerts-create-activity-log-alert-rule)
 - [Create Resource Health Alerts using ARM Template](/azure/service-health/resource-health-alert-arm-template-guide)

-By leveraging HA Health Status Monitoring, you gain essential insights into your PostgreSQL server's HA performance, enabling a proactive approach to managing uptime and availability.
+By using HA Health Status Monitoring, you gain essential insights into your PostgreSQL server's HA performance, enabling a proactive approach to managing uptime and availability.

 ## Related content